Shafrir synagogue shooting

-The Shafrir synagogue shooting attack was an attack which was carried out by Palestinian terrorists on 11 April 1956.
+The Shafrir synagogue shooting was a terrorist attack which was carried out by Palestinian militants on 11 April 1956.
 Three Palestinian militants who crossed into Israel from Egypt attacked the study hall of a synagogue while it was full of children and teenagers, in the farming community of Kfar Chabad (Shafrir).
-Six people, five children and a youth worker, were killed.
+Six people (five children and a youth worker) were killed.